iden3/circomlib/circuits/basics/binary_ops/bin_sum/README.md

 # `BinSum(n, ops)`

-TODO: similar to binsum - something wired with aux: text spec =/= constraints and computation (check!).

 ## Description

 This tempalte performs a binary sum of any amount of binary numbers of `n` bits each.
 It template makes use